solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ![Deploy Success](/assets/guides/hello-world-pg/pg-deploy-success.png)

-> Info: Instead of using the buttons in playground you can also type 'build' and
+> Instead of using the buttons in playground you can also type `build` and
-> 'deploy' in the terminal as well.
+> `deploy` in the terminal as well.
 For a list of all commands you can use in
-> the terminal you can type 'help'.
+> the terminal you can type `help`.

 #### Congratulations!